Product image 1, can be opened in a modal.

 Cold-Brew Elderberry Pitcher

 Steep 2 tablespoons in 32 ounces of cold water overnight in the fridge.
 Strain.
 Keep the pitcher on hand for the week.
-Pour a small glass every morning as part of the seasonal routine.
+Pour a small glass every morning as part of the daily routine.
 The cold extraction keeps the flavor bright and drops most of the tannin.
 Tastes like a tart, jammy fruit juice without the sugar.

 Elderberry Wellness Shot